CLRX/CLRX-mirror/doc/AmdAbi.md

 ### Scratch buffer access

-Second entry in the internal global table holds scratch buffer descriptor. s[n+enabled_dims] register holds wavefront offset to scratch buffer. where n is userdatanum, enabled_dims is number of enabled dimensions.
+Second entry in the internal global table holds scratch buffer descriptor. s[n+enabled_dims+tgsize] register holds wavefront offset to scratch buffer. where n is userdatanum, enabled_dims is number of enabled dimensions, tgsize is 1 if tgsize is enabled, othwerise is 0.